psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 ## Introduction

+or what is a reaction network and why does it matter?

+You might have not realized it, but if you are working in nuclear astrophysics, your work is very closely related to nuclear reaction networks.
+Before we get into the specifics, let me give you some practical examples:

+- Student A works in low energy experimental nuclear physics and she measured the cross section of an astrophysically interesting reaction for her dissertation,
+- Student B is an observational astronomer and has measured the abundances of Galactic metal-poor stars
+- Postdoc C works in nuclear theory and has implemented a new Equation of State (EoS) to be used in NS and SN simulations

+GCE, new yields

+What do they all have in common?
+Their results are inteconnected using nuclear reaction networks!

+Networks can be found everywhere, they are groups of interconnected things.
+The most common example is *social networks*, your family, friends, colleagues and the rest of the people you are interacting socially (nowadays there are also virtual counterparts of these networks).

+Similarly, thermonuclear reaction networks connect nuclei via (you guessed it) nuclear reactions.

+We will discuss how these reactions enter the network, when they matter and when they don't.

 these reactions are called *thermonuclear* since they are caused by the thermal motion of the involved nuclei, which obey a Maxwellian distribution.